-The Department for Education allows a Head teacher the discretion to consider authorising a leave of absence in term time only in 'exceptional circumstances'.
-They do not clearly define this for schools, but we are required to consider each application individually taking account of the specific facts and circumstances, and relevant background context behind the request.
+The Department for Education allows a Head teacher the discretion to consider authorising a leave of absence in term time in 'specific circumstances' and in 'exceptional circumstances'.
+We are required to consider each application individually taking account of the specific facts and circumstances, and relevant background context behind the request.

-Parents and carers must complete a 'Leave of Absence' form outlining in writing the exceptional circumstances for the request.
+Parents and carers who the child normally lives with must complete a 'Leave of Absence' form in advance outlining in writing the exceptional circumstances for the request.
 A paper copy of the form can be obtained from the school office.
 The form must be returned to school for a decision at least 2 weeks before the first day of leave requested (except for a bereavement or other serious family emergency).
 The Head teacher may invite you to attend a meeting to discuss your request.